stevesu-cpi/TErelay/README.md

 Overview: The procedure outlined below creates a factory stand instance which will automate PL1.0 TE relay cycling.
 Factory stand communicates with the PL1.0 controler board, pnXXX, to control the relays and output a log to give status.

 list of files:
-1.  sample_test.desktop - file to be placed on the desktop which launches factory stand; it can either be GUI or CLI interface.
-This is specified in the xxx.sh file
+1.  sample_test.desktop - file to be placed on the desktop which launches factory stand; this file needs to be executable and launchable, use linux command chmod +x FILENAME and then right click on icon to specify "launchable".
-2.  xxx.sh - script file which launches factory stand and reads your
+2.  xxx.sh - script file which launches factory stand and reads your class file, xxx.py file.
+Factory stand can either be GUI or CLI interface.
+This is specified in the xxx.sh file.
 3.  global.config - unique parameters for the test; specify number of channels ...

 Procedure: